The Story of Penny Lane

 At eight weeks, she got her partner, Jude, a 30 pound Boer goat that soon grew to 250 pounds.
 Strange enough, he also made his way to my home in the back of a passenger vehicle.
 He was her best buddy who taught her to nibble hay between her milk replacement feedings.

-Over time, Penny Lane continued to build strength and weight with the help of her Judey Jude.
-It took an enormous amount of faith, caring neighbors, and a very large goat to raise her to the heights of a medium sized pony at nearly 800 pounds.
+Over time, Penny Lane continued to build strength and weight with the help of her Judy Jude.
+It took an enormous amount of faith, caring neighbors, and a very large goat to raise her to the heights of an 800-pound horse.